ami-iit/yarp-openmct/README.md

 Always make sure you are selecting the proper **node.js** version (v14.17.0) before running an **npm** command.

-**Note**: The option `--global-style` causes **npm** to install the `yarp-openmct` package into your local `./node_modules` folder with the same layout it uses with the global `node_modules` folder (find it with `npm root -g`).
-Only `yarp-openmct`'s direct dependencies will show in `./node_modules`, while everything they depend on will be flattened in their own `node_modules` folders.
-This obviously will eliminate some deduping, but in counterpart it allows for instance the `cmake-js` compilation step of the dependency package `yarp.js` to consistently find all of its own dependencies.
+**Note**: The option `--global-style` causes the installation dependency tree to have more duplicates, but makes it easier for **npm** to find the direct and indirect package dependencies.

 ### Install the Repository: for Developers
 Alternatively, if you wish to contribute as a developer or switch between unreleased versions of the software (git branches or tags), you need the version controlled repository content.
 For that purpose: